maiyuxiaoge/learning_note/os.md

   - Independent	of	location	in
 physical	memory
 - Convert	logical	to	physical
-  - Via	so[ware:	at	load	time
+  - Via	software:	at	load	time
   - Via	hardware:	at	access	time

 ![picture 3](images/6bbe34be821e303fc23102b3f26a4bf1a047afd7b0c541e47a24d439a19499eb.png)